m-gal/ft-vessel-utilization/README.md

 │   ├── mlmodels     <- Separatly saved models in MLflow Models format to be reused later.
 │   ├── params       <- Separatly saved models` params.
 │   └── predictions  <- The model`s output.
-├── notebooks        <- Jupyter notebooks related to the project.
 ├── pandas_profiling <- Configs for pandas_profiling EDA reports.
-├── pipelines        <- Here are trained pipelines for data processing and models.
 ├── reports          <- Contains generated analysis as HTML, PDF, LaTeX, Excel and etc.
-│   └── figures      <- Graphics and figures to be used in reporting.
-└── vessel_utilize   <- Source code, scripts for use in this project.
+└── vutilize         <- Source code, scripts for use in this project.
     ├── _no_longer_useful <- Obviously, but might be helpful to look on previous ideas.
+    ├── _assist      <- Any types of helping scripts.
     ├── api          <- REST API client for model.
-    ├── assist       <- Any types of helping scripts.
+    ├── aws          <- Notebooks and modules to run in clouds.
     ├── checks       <- Scripts to check some acts whether them works.
 Not unittests.
-    ├── clouds       <- Notebooks and modules to run in clouds.
     ├── data         <- Scripts to get, to explore, to clean and to process data.
     └── model        <- Scripts to choose, fit & tune, train & evaluate model.
 ```